virsingh68/ExData_Plotting1/CodeBook.md

-## This is a  code book file for Getting and Cleaning Data Project
+## Getting and Cleaning Data Project
 ### We used following process to prepared meregd data in file merged_data.text
 * Read traing X data storaed in X_train.txt
 * Read Activity data stored in y_train.txt